khwang0/COMP2045-2425PA1/readme.md

 1. Which method is responsible to print the game board?
 2. Which method is responsible to decide if the game ends?
-3. Can a player push two boxes at a time?
+3. What score should I get if I clear two rows and one column at the same time?
-4. What key should I press if I decide to restart the game?
+4. How many different types of puzzles are there in the program?
-5. What does the method `fixmap` do?
+5. What should I type to the computer if I want to place a puzzle at row 3, column 4?

 ---

 # Submission
-For submission upload the file `Sokoban.java` to Moodle.
+For submission upload the file `BlockPuzzle.java` to Moodle.

 Please be reminded that both the **Late Penalty Rule** and the **Penalty for Plagiarism** are applied strictly to all submissions of this course (including this assignment).